wavim/assignee/report/report.typ

 Together, Assignee helps to build a web accessible to everyone.

 == Implementation
-The frontend is implemented in TypeScript with the SolidJS framework, bundling with Vite.
+The frontend is implemented in TypeScript (a superset of JavaScript with static typing, also used in backend and schema) with the SolidJS framework, bundling with Vite.

 Benefits: